RTippin/messenger/README.md

 - Pinned messages.

 ### Notes
-- Read through our [`messenger.php`][link-config] config file before migrating!
+- Read through the [`messenger.php`][link-config] config file before migrating!
 - This is a pure backend driven package providing an API to interact with, thus no web UI or websocket implementation will be setup for you.
 - Calling is disabled by default.
-You are responsible for implementing your own media server or connecting to a 3rd party service.
+You are responsible for implementing your own media server or connecting to a 3rd party provider.

 ---